Costs, when categorized according to the timing of charge against revenue, can be classified into: (1) product costs and (2) period costs.

 Period costs include selling and distribution expenses, and general and administrative expenses.
 These costs are presented directly as deductions against revenues in the income statement.

-Classify the following costs as (PR) product costs or (PE) period costs.
+Classify the following costs as (PRO) product costs or (PER) period costs.